apache/jackrabbit-site/src/site/markdown/status/board-report-2023-06.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-Apache Jackrabbit: Board Report March 2023
+Apache Jackrabbit: Board Report June 2023 (draft)
 ==============================================

 ## Description: